The Woodlanders: Marriage and sexuality

 The Woodlanders marks the beginnings of controversy for Hardy's novels.
 At this point in his career he was established enough as a writer to take risks, especially in the areas of sexuality, such as marriage, divorce, marital fidelity, and the use of unconventional plots and tones, and seemingly immoral conclusions.
 Hardy's portrayal of sexual morality led to him being identified with the 'Anti-marriage league'.

 That marriage is less-than-exclusive in the novel is highlighted most clearly through the words and thoughts of Grace Melbury; as heroine and betrayed wife of an unfaithful husband, she ought to represent the moral centre, but she openly acknowledges sexual and marital infidelity.
 On Fitzpiers' illness, she welcomes Mrs Charmond and Suke Damson into the bedroom with the unsubtle, "Indeed, you have a perfect right to go into his bedroom [...]
 Wives all, let's enter together!"
-When abandoned by him, she calls nature "bountiful" in so soon replacing him with another, tender form of "undiluted manliness" - Giles.
+When abandoned by him, she calls nature "bountiful" in so soon replacing him with another, tender form of "undiluted manliness" – Giles.

-The novel draws attention to the double standards prevailing in relation to sexual morality - when Fitzpiers returns after the death of Mrs Charmond he is outraged when he is led to believe (wrongly) that Grace has been cohabiting with Winterborne.
-In fact Winterborne has sacrificed his life to preserve Grace's good name.
-Fitzpiers clearly believes that Grace owes him fidelity even after he has had affairs with two women and deserted her.